If you're really worried about this, I feel for you.

 - Changes in your business (people, processes, policies, systems)

 Question 2 - what home triggers might there have been?
-For example:

 - A major life-event